Babylonian astronomy: Influence on Hipparchus and Ptolemy

 In 1900, Franz Xaver Kugler demonstrated that Ptolemy had stated in his Almagest IV.2 that Hipparchus improved the values for the Moon's periods known to him from "even more ancient astronomers" by comparing eclipse observations made earlier by "the Chaldeans", and by himself.
 However Kugler found that the periods that Ptolemy attributes to Hipparchus had already been used in Babylonian ephemerides, specifically the collection of texts nowadays called "System B" (sometimes attributed to Kidinnu).
 Apparently Hipparchus only confirmed the validity of the periods he learned from the Chaldeans by his newer observations.
 Later Greek knowledge of this specific Babylonian theory is confirmed by 2nd-century papyrus, which contains 32 lines of a single column of calculations for the Moon using this same "System B", but written in Greek on papyrus rather than in cuneiform on clay tablets.

-It is clear that Hipparchus (and Ptolemy after him) had an essentially complete list of eclipse observations covering many centuries.
-Most likely these had been compiled from the "diary" tablets: these are clay tablets recording all relevant observations that the Chaldeans routinely made.
-Preserved examples date from 652 BC to AD 130, but probably the records went back as far as the reign of the Babylonian king Nabonassar: Ptolemy starts his chronology with the first day in the Egyptian calendar of the first year of Nabonassar; i.e., 26 February 747 BC.

-This raw material by itself must have been tough to use, and no doubt the Chaldeans themselves compiled extracts of e.g., all observed eclipses (some tablets with a list of all eclipses in a period of time covering a saros have been found).
-This allowed them to recognise periodic recurrences of events.
-Among others they used in System B (cf. Almagest IV.2):

-223 (synodic) months = 239 returns in anomaly (anomalistic month) = 242 returns in latitude (draconic month).
-This is now known as the saros period which is very useful for predicting eclipses.